dice-group/IGUANA/docs_new/configuration/overview.md

 For example, you might want to know which dataset was loaded into a triplestore at the time a stresstest was executed.

+The datasets are therefore later on referenced in the `connections`-property to document which dataset has been loaded into which endpoint.

 ### Properties
+Each dataset entry has the following properties:

 | property | required | description                                                     | example                |
 |----------|----------|-----------------------------------------------------------------|------------------------|
 | name     | yes      | This is a descriptive name for the dataset.                     | `"sp2b"`               |